ono/resque-cleaner/README.markdown

 **Clear Jobs**

-You can clear all failed jobs with this method.
+You can clear all failed jobs with this method:

     > cleaner.clear